pollonegro/Lan-Dropbox/README.md

     PRORROGO

       I needed a wireless access point with some network functions for home and I found this Chinese model at a good price in which OpenWRT and some tools can be installed.

 -

     INTRODUCTION

       Defined as penetration testing “drop box”.
 Can be inconspicuously plugged into a network and provide the penetration tester remote access to that network.
       It’s made up of a portable router running OpenWrt piggy-backed onto a battery pack.

     Key Features:

       Integrated Wired and Wireless connections
-      Once plugged into a target network, the Mini-Pwner can establish an SSH tunnel through the target network, or can be accessed by wifi.
+      Once plugged into a target network, can establish an SSH tunnel through the target network, or can be accessed by wifi.
       Can be configured as a wifi sniffer and logger (Wardriving) Low power consumption, no need to find a power outlet during the pen test.
       Multiple PenTesting Tools included (tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng..
       (Reverse shell, Reaver, WEP cracker, MDK3, Password Sniffer, Network Sniffer, Wifi Nuke..) to name a few.
       Can be easily carried in a pocket, hidden behind a telephone, or hang from a jack by a short ethernet cable.

     Use Cases: